DenialAdams/libstx/README.md

 	stx sp; // Doesn't have to be initialized if using stxalloc. stxalloc(&sp, 5);

-	// Now initialize the contents of sp with "world". stxlstrip(stxcpy_str(&sp, "    hello"), " ", 1);
+	// Now initialize the contents of sp with "hello". stxlstrip(stxcpy_str(&sp, "    hello"), " ", 1);

 	stxapp(&sp, " world");

-	printf("%.*s\n", sp.len, sp.mem);
+	// This should print out "hello world" to stdout. printf("%.*s\n", sp.len, sp.mem);
 }
 ```